eclipse-ide/.github/CONTRIBUTING.md

    > 💡 **Tip 2**: The [advanced variable configuration](InstallerAdvancedOptions.md#advanced-variable-configuration) section describes more possibilities to configure all these locations.

    ![RootFolder](images/RootFolder.png)
-5. Follow the remainig steps to complete the installation.
+5. Follow the remaining steps to complete the installation.

 The installation process works in two phases:
 - First, the installer will set up the Eclipse IDE needed for development.
 When you click on finish, your IDE will start.